arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # IANA Considerations {#IANA}

-The IANA is requested to add the JMAPACCESS response code to the IMAP Response Codes registry, with this document as reference.
+The IANA is requested to add the JMAPACCESS capability the IMAP Capabilities registry, with this document as reference.

 # Security Considerations {#Security}

-The JMAPACCESS response code reveals to authenticated IMAP clients that they would be able to authenticate via JMAP using the same credentials, and that the object IDs match.
+JMAPACCESS reveals to authenticated IMAP clients that they would be able to authenticate via JMAP using the same credentials, and that the object IDs match.

-One does not normally wish reveal anything at all about authentication.
+One does not normally reveal anything at all about authentication.
-However, in this case information is revealed to an authenticated client, the revealed URL can usually be found via JMAP autodiscovery, and an attacker would only need to try the credentials used once anyway (a matter of a second or two).
+However, in this case information is revealed to an authenticated client, the revealed URL can usually be found via JMAP autodiscovery, and an attacker would only need to try the credentials it has with an autodiscovered JMAP URL (a matter of a second or two).
 Therefore, it is believed that this document does not benefit an attacker noticeably, and its value for migration far outweighs its risk.

 --- back